LukeMurphey/splunk-radius-auth/trunk/src/README.txt

 Run setup and specify the information about your RADIUS server.
 Make sure to select "Enabled RADIUS authentication" to enable the script.

 It is recommended that you specify a test account so that you can verify that the settings are correct.
-The setup page will not save the settings unless the test account works which helps ensure that changse are valid before being saved.
+The setup page will not save the settings unless the test account works which helps ensure that changes are valid before being saved.